GB TAEKWONDO DEVELOPMENT PROGRAMME

 Where there is overwhelming and consistent evidence both tangible and subjective, that an athlete is progressing at a desirable level they may be identified for ‘promotion’ into the full-time Academy programme where they will be expected to be able to thrive within a world class environment.

-Through Sport England funding the ‘Development Programme’ will cover the majority of costs incurred to deliver a training camp, however athletes will contribute £35.00 per night where a training camp requires overnight accommodation (this fee is reviewed annually).
+Through Sport England funding the ‘Development Programme’ will cover the majority of costs incurred to deliver a training camp, however, athletes will contribute £40.00 per night when a training camp requires overnight accommodation (this fee is reviewed annually).

 Athletes will also need to cover their own travel costs to and from the National Taekwondo Centre.